 I made the following video to preserve this vintage relic.
 The wire recording you'll hear me play in this video is one my father made in 1956 off the radio.

 A note about old-time radio recordings: According to the Library of Congress, radio recordings made before 1978 are generally in the public domain.

 Old electronic circuits tend to die after so many decades.
 The old capacitors dry out.
 The coating on wires becomes brittle and falls off, exposing the wires until shorts develop.

 I'm glad I digitized all the wire recordings my father made to preserve them.
-Since I made this video, my Webster developed an AC hum due to old age.
+Because, since I made that video, my Webster developed an AC hum due to old age.

 It's amazing that it lasted this long, probably due to the way I stored it.
-I made sure I didn’t leave it in a damp basement or a cold attic.
-I always kept it where the temperature and humidity were controlled.
+I made sure not to leave it in a damp basement or a cold attic.
+Instead, I always kept it where the temperature and humidity were controlled.